inTestiGator/pytest-santa/README.md

 pipenv run monkeytype apply termfrequency.tf_objectoriented
 ```

-To learn more about MonkeyType go to [MonkeyType](https://github.com/Instagram/MonkeyType).
+To learn more about MonkeyType please go to [MonkeyType](https://github.com/Instagram/MonkeyType) via this link.